DARKSEC-OPS/python-ethsec/README.md

 NAT (Network Address Translation): Allows for seamless translation of multiple private (devices) on a network

+**Networking Core Protocols**

+DNS (Domain Name System): Operates in Application level - layer 7
+1. A Record: A address record maps a hostname to one or more IPv4 addresses
+2. AAAA Record: Same as A record but for IPv6.
+3. CNAME Record: Canonical Name record.
+Maps a domain name to another domain name. ex - example.com mapped to www.example.com
+4. MX Record: Mail exchange record specifies the mail server responsible for handling emails for a domain

+HTTP / HTTPS: Hypertext Transfer Protocol (Secure).
+Uses TCP, typically on port 80 and 443 Common Commands
+- GET: Retrieves data from the server (file or image)
+- POST: allows us to submit new data to the servier (updloading a file or form)
+- PUT: used to create a new resource on the server and to update and overwrite existing information
+- DELETE: used to delete a specified file of resource on the server

+FTP (File Transfer Protocol): Quicker than HTTP when dealing w/ file transfers.
+TCP port 21 Common Commands
+- USER: used to input the username
+- PASS: used to enter the password
+- RETR: used to download a file from the FTP server to the client
+- STOR: used to upload a file from the client to the FTP server

+SMTP (Simple Mail Transfer Protocol): Process in which mail client talks with a mail server and how a mail server talks to one another.
+Port 25
+Common Commands
+- HELO or EHLO: Initiates an SMTP session
+- MAIL FROM: specifies the sender's email address
+- RCPT TO: specifies the recipient's email address
+- DATA: inidiates that the client will begin sending the content of the email message
+- . : is sent on a line by itself to indicate the end of the message

+POP3 (Post Office Protocol V3): Equivalent to checking your post office for mail sent through SMTP.
+Port 110 Common Commands
+- USER <username> identifies the user
+- PASS <password> provides the user’s password
+- STAT requests the number of messages and total size
+- LIST lists all messages and their sizes
+- RETR <message_number> retrieves the specified message
+- DELE <message_number> marks a message for deletion
+- QUIT ends the POP3 session applying changes, such as deletions

+IMAP (Internet Message Access Protocol): allows for synchronization of mailboxes across multiple devices.
+Port 143
+- LOGIN <username> <password> authenticates the user
+- SELECT <mailbox> selects the mailbox folder to work with
+- FETCH <mail_number> <data_item_name> Example fetch 3 body[] to fetch message number 3, header and body.
+- MOVE <sequence_set> <mailbox> moves the specified messages to another mailbox
+- COPY <sequence_set> <data_item_name> copies the specified messages to another mailbox
+- LOGOUT logs out

 **WINDOWS**

 - To create an Azure Microsoft VM (https://youtu.be/X1CM3rZwGn8?si=GN8qGVM63flvn_Jn)